-Fisher-Price Reveals Stationary Bike For Toddlers And Parents Freak — But They’re Overreacting [Opinion]
+Fisher-Price Reveals Stationary Bike For Toddlers And Parents Freak Out — But They’re Overreacting [Opinion]

 These Parents Are Overreacting

 Here’s the thing about all these parents who think the Fisher-Price stationary bike is the worst thing in the world – they are overreacting.
 Why?
-Well, as I’ve already mentioned you can’t go outside and ride bikes with your toddler in the winter.
+Well, as I’ve already mentioned, you can’t go outside and ride bikes with your toddler in the winter.

 There’s also a lot of parents who don’t really have anywhere for their children to go outside and safely ride a bike to begin with.
 Is it wrong for those parents to be excited about getting a Fisher-Price stationary bike so their children can actually ride a bike?